MikeRogers0/MikeRogersIO/src/_posts/2009-02-04-cron-jobs-cpanel.md

 ---
 layout: post
 title: Cron Jobs and cPanel
-tags:
-- Coding
-status: publish
-type: post
-published: true
-categories:
- – blog
-meta:
-  description: 'How to set up and cron job in cPanel'
+description: How to set up and cron job in cPanel
-  index: true
 ---
 A cron is a program which allows users to execute scripts at a specified time and date.
 In the web development world they are normally used to update caches or run complex pieces of code (this in theory should improve the user experience).